This post shows students and new users steps to install and use Steam on Ubuntu Linux.

 Steam is a cross-platform digital entertainment platform for purchasing and playing video games.
 In addition, it offers digital game management, multiplayer servers, social networking, and entertainment services.

 There are several reasons why someone might want to install Steam on Ubuntu Linux.
 Firstly, Steam is a popular cross-platform digital entertainment platform offering gamers thousands of games.
-Installing Steam on Ubuntu Linux allows users to access various games and enjoy them on their Ubuntu-powered devices.
+Installing Steam on Ubuntu Linux allows users to access and enjoy various games on their Ubuntu-powered devices.

 Steam also offers digital game management, multiplayer servers, social networking, and entertainment services, making it a one-stop shop for gamers.
 Finally, Ubuntu Linux is a great place for students and new users to learn Linux.